 It is also possible that SB 125 funds are available to MTA before FY 2026-27 if MCTC submits the allocation package in a timely fashion.
-At the time of writing, CalSTA is approving allocation packages on a rolling basis, and the SB 125 Cycle 2 Draft Guidelines state that CalSTA is approving allocations within 30-60 days of submission.
-Scenario 2 shows that by utilizing SB 125 funds for all years the SRTP is fiscally constrained without allocating more LTF funds to transit through Article 4.
+At time of writing, CalSTA is approving allocation packages on a rolling basis and the SB 125 Cycle 2 Draft Guidelines state that CalSTA is approving allocations within 30-60 days of submission.
+Scenario 2 shows that by combining SB 125 funds (all years) and increasing MTA's LTF claim (FY 2026-27 - FY 2029-30), the SRTP is fiscally constrained.